Tip # 713: Why Psychological Safety is Important

 In a recent article on Strategies to Make Your Peer Learning Program Thrive, Jessica Hartung and Kate Goff note the importance of psychological safety for peer group participants to be willing to learn, share ideas, and admit mistakes.

 Participants need to “…get to know one another before tackling heavy topics.
-Acknowledge and normalize the discomfort of being vulnerable, and … ask everyone to agree to the terms of confidentiality, thoughtful discourse and respect toward one another.”
+Acknowledge and normalize the discomfort of being vulnerable, and … Ask everyone to agree to the terms of confidentiality, thoughtful discourse and respect toward one another.”

-Each of our modules begins by having each group member share a specific challenge that s/he doesn’t feel was handled well.
+Each of our modules begins by having each group member share a specific challenge that s/he doesn’t feel they handled well.
 It is a very vulnerable thing to acknowledge mistakes, failures, or even a lack of confidence in one’s ability to handle a situation.

-So, bottom line, they need to be comfortable enough to be open and honest about their less than stellar moments and situations.
+So, bottom line, they need to be comfortable.
+Enough to be open and honest about their less than stellar moments and situations.

 Our trust-building module, titled Learning Together, addresses these needs with the following objectives.
-During the module, the members:

 1. Share an experience when a lack of trust adversely affected work relationships and/or performance;